 After lunch, we walked around the town.
 Long and skinny, it stretches lazily across a ridge, with lots of chilly clambering up a long winding street called the Corso.
 The stones lead us up into the main square, or Piazza Grande, at the top of the hill.
 In July there is Cantiere Internazionale d’Arte, an arts festival created by the German composer Hans Werner Henze.
 In August there are two festivals: the Bruscello, when hordes of actors reenact scenes from the town’s turbulent history, and the Bravio delle Botti, on the last Sunday in August, when there is a parade through the streets followed by a barrel race and a banquet to end the day.

-Our explorations were followed by a visit to a great enoteca inside a 14th-century fortezza at the edge of town, where more wine was consumed, fortunately, followed by more walking.
-This area reminds me of California wine country: very hilly, and the locals or Poliziani are obsessed with wine and food.
+Our explorations were followed by a visit to a great enoteca inside a 14th-century Fortezza at the edge of town, where more wine was consumed, fortunately, followed by more walking.
+This area reminds me of California wine country: very hilly, and the locals of Poliziani are obsessed with wine and food.
 It seems everyone has bottles of vino nobile under their stairs.
 The only problem with these hilltop towns is they catch the full brunt of the wind and it was quite cool and showery.
-Still, I think I’m in love and would like to spend more time here, but this has become my “cruise ship” version of Italy; I am told we must keep moving.
+Still, I thought I’m in love and would like to spend more time here, but this has become my “cruise ship” version of Italy; I am told we must keep moving.
 Soon we are whizzing down more winding roads to Montalcino.
 I can’t keep the people straight, and now they are throwing in all these towns with similar names!
 Wine, cheese, food, Fiat, Italian, woosh, zoom – my mind is mush, and it will take me months to recover.

 The road wound through olive groves, and before we reached the town, we parked our car in Castelnuovo dell’Abate and walked down to the abbey of Sant’Antimo, a local’s trick to save the hefty parking fee.
 The abbey was built in 1118, and you don’t have to be a catholic to remain spellbound by the wonderful Romanesque temple; one of the finest in all of Tuscany.
 We walked through and listened to the French monks, a Gregorian chant bouncing off the walls and floating into the corners.
 Light streamed in through the windows, setting one of the alabaster carvings of Daniel in the Lion’s Den aglow.
 It was hauntingly beautiful, and I had to wander off for a few minutes to collect myself, once again running my hands across the travertine, thinking of all the people that had done the same in the last 889 years; the love, the happiness, the sorrow… history under my fingertips.
 I wished my feet were bare.